Our answers to the most frequently asked questions

 If, as an employer, you are entitled to benefits in the event of a reduction in working hours or bad weather, you have to pay social insurance contributions based on the normal working hours, i.e. 100% of the salary.
 Social insurance contributions are calculated based on the salary for normal working hours as specified in the contract.
 Please do not hesitate to contact us if you wish to discuss adjustments to your premium advance payments for other reasons.

 We would be happy to discuss the possibility of adjusting your coverage.
 This adjustment would take effect on 1 January 2021.

 Please let us know of any change of address.
 If possible, preference will be given to email.

 Please get in touch with your contact person.
 You may usually find his or her contact details in the footer of our letters.
 You may also write to us by email: firstname.lastname@example.org.
 To make it easier for us to handle your request, please provide us with your customer number.

 Your occupational pension benefits Account Manager can be reached on his/her direct line.
 You may also send an email or dial the general telephone number on 0800 803 777.

-Our employees are working from home and all benefits due will be paid to beneficiaries on time.
+All benefits due are paid to beneficiaries on time.